-Submissions should be made in writing and marked clearly with the word 'Submission.'
-You also need to include the correct application or proposal number and name.
-Electronic submissions can be made by emailing your submission to submissions@foodstandards.gov.au.
 FSANZ also accepts submissions in hard copy to our Australia and/or New Zealand offices.

-There is no need to send a hard copy of your submission if you have submitted it by email.
-FSANZ endeavours to formally acknowledge receipt of submissions within three business days.
+There is no need to send an email or hard copy of your submission if you have submitted it through the FSANZ Consultation Hub.

-DEADLINE FOR SUBMISSIONS: 6pm (Canberra time) 17 April 2024
+DEADLINE FOR SUBMISSIONS: 11:59pm (Canberra time) 26 August 2025